salcedoe/MtMdocs/docs/slicer/CTFemurSegment_9553F.md

 ![img-name](images/CTFemur-data-table.png){ width="450"}

-You should see the new BODY BONE crop volume in this list.
+You should see the new `BODY BONE crop` volume in this list.

-1. **Display Crop Volume:** To display the new crop volume, click on the eye-cube icon in the BODY BONE crop row.
+1. **Display Crop Volume:** To display the new crop volume, click on the eye-cube icon in the `BODY BONE crop` row.
 This should display this volume in the slice viewers and hide the other volume.
 2. **Delete Original Volume:** Right-Click on the original "6 BODY BONE" volume and select "delete".
     - We won't need this volume any more and deleting it will help save on computer memory (and avoid slicer crashes).
     - Also, we can always reload the volume from the DICOM dataset if needed.
 3. **Hide the PelvisFemurRoi** by clicking on the corresponding eye-icon.
+4. In the **Volumes** module, turn on the CT-bone preset for the `BODY BONE crop` volume

 ### Save Your Data